kontron/rcw-smarc-sal28/README.md

 * sets the boot location to the internal SRAM,
 * figures out the boot source by looking at the `rcw_src_cfg[3:0]` pins and copies the bootloader payload from the corresponding location.
+* if the boot source is I2C, the CPLD will be queried where the bootloader payload will be loaded from.

 ## Building your own RCW